thomasjbradley/markbot/README.md

 #### Simulated networks speeds

-Markbot has a few simulated network speeds built in—you can see all the details of here in the [app/networks.js](app/networks.js) file.
+Markbot has a few simulated network speeds built in—you can see all the details of in the [app/networks.js](app/networks.js) file.

 - WIFI-FAST
 - WIFI-REGULAR (WIFI)